- Study at Deakin

 The program is being offered to selected students at no cost.
 All materials required for the program will be distributed by the trainer at each workshop.

-Here's what some of the 2012 participants thought about the program:
+Here's what previous participants thought about the program:

 The workshops gave me a good exposure on how to prepare for applying for a job.
 I think Jenny did a very good job with the presentations.
 The one-on-one session was very helpful.
 It gave me a clear idea on how to present myself at an interview.